speudusa/intro-to-programming-csharp-wiki/Lesson-14-(HTML-CSS).md

 1. How to structure static HTML pages:
    1. doctype, ``<html>, <head>, <body>, <title>``
    1. Whitespace

+## In the prep work this week (CSS), the students learned:

+1. CSS:
+   1. Syntax.
+   1. How to set font-size, color, font-family, background-color, text-align, etc.
+   1. Assign styles to an element, class, or ID.
+   1. Internal vs. inline vs. external locations.

 ## Large Group Time (Instructor Notes)